 - City (50 characters, alpha numeric)

-- State (2 letter state short-name code “MA” or valid full state name “Massachusetts”)
+- State/Providence (for US addresses either the 2 letter state short-name code “MA” or valid full state name “Massachusetts”)

 You may also include an Address 2 field on records that require it (64 characters, alpha numeric).
 If you’re mailing to residents or businesses within the same building, we recommend using this field.
 It will ensure delivery and enable the contact records to pass our deduplication process.